KrishanBhasin/security-advice/index.md

 ## Anti-Virus

 Uninstall all anti-virus software .
 Having antivirus is like putting a hole in your stomach to monitor for food poisoning; it creates more problems than it solves.
 The only exception is Windows Defender.
 It is safe to use, and turning it on will help you un-install other antivirus programs.
+[Follow instructions here](https://docs.microsoft.com/en-us/intune-user-help/turn-on-defender-windows)

 ## Email